kullervo16/couchdbaccessmanager/README.md

 Passwords are nice, but you do not always want to grant permanent access.
 Therefore the access manager keeps track of the access it grants, and revokes it when the duration expires.

 The governing attribute is ```couch_[admin/reader/writer]_duration```.
-This is the number of hours the access will remain active.
-If not present, it defaults to 24 hours.
+This is the number of minutes the access will remain active.
+If not present, it defaults to 1440 (so 24 hours).
+If you want to disable expiration, set the attribute to -1

 **Make sure to create a proper role mapping for the client so that this attribute is present in your access token!**

+**At the moment, there is no support for different expiration time per database**

 ### Read-only access
 The access manager is capable of installing a validation document to effectively create a read-only access.